 If you see mold or smell anything funny, chuck it out.
 If it looks good and it smells good, its probably good to go.

-Where can I get my hands on dried hibiscus flowers?
+Where can I get dried hibiscus flowers?

 You can often find dried hibiscus flowers at a health food store and I would bet that if they didn’t have the flowers, they could order them in for you.
 You can also always find them on Amazon.